scratchfoundation/scratch-renovate-config/README.md

   * this configuration does not enable automatic merges but does preconfigure this setting
 * label all Renovate PRs with `dependencies`
   * add the `security` label for any PR associated with a GitHub Security Vulnerability
-* if multiple major version updates are available, open separate PRs for each major version
+* separate major updates from minor/patch updates: if both are available, open two separate PRs

 ### `default.json`